 To date, we have not generated any revenue from drug sales and do not expect to generate any revenue from the sale of drugs in the near future.
-Our revenue consists of collaboration revenue under our research, development and commercialization agreement that we entered into with Alexion in March 2015, which we refer to as the Alexion agreement, and our collaboration and license agreement that we entered into with Roche in March 2016, which we refer to as the Roche agreement, including amounts that are recognized related to upfront payments, milestone payments and amounts due to us for research and development services.
-In the future, revenue may include additional milestone payments and royalties on any net product sales under the collaboration agreement with Roche.
-As a result of the termination of the Alexion agreement, which was effective October 24, 2017, we will not be entitled to receive payment from Alexion for any research and development expenses incurred after the effective date of termination or any additional milestones.
-We expect that any revenue we generate will fluctuate from quarter to quarter as a result of the timing and amount of license fees, research and development reimbursements, payments for manufacturing services, and milestone and other payments.
+Our revenue consists of collaboration revenue under our former collaboration with Alexion, which was terminated in October 2017, and our existing collaboration with Roche, including amounts that are recognized related to upfront payments, milestone payments and amounts due to us for research and development services.
+In the future, revenue may include additional milestone payments and royalties on any net product sales under our collaboration with Roche.
+As a result of the termination of our Alexion collaboration, we will not be entitled to receive any future payments from Alexion for any research and development expenses or milestones.
+We expect that any revenue we generate will fluctuate from quarter to quarter as a result of the timing and amount of license fees, research and development services and related reimbursements, payments for manufacturing services, and milestone and other payments.